How to Write

 If you are wondering which format to use for your critical review of an article, the first thing you should do is check with your professor.
 Typically, a professor should provide you with clear guidelines for your paper writing.
 If you didn’t get any guidelines or something is unclear, don’t hesitate to ask your professor to clarify it for you.

-Some of the main questions you should ask in terms of formating are:
+Some of the main questions you should ask in terms of formatting of an article review are:

 • What citation style is preferred?